SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-Ferries in the San Francisco Bay are as old as California’s railroads.
-They helped people get from one side to the other, and to the islands in the bay, before either the Bay Bridge or the Golden Gate Bridge were constructed.
+They have been helping people get from one side of the bay to the other, and to the islands in the bay, since before either the Bay Bridge or the Golden Gate Bridge was constructed.

-Ferry rides in the bay offer a unique vantage point of San Francisco’s city skyline and other attractions, including the bridges.
+The best ferry rides in San Francisco offer a unique vantage point of the city skyline and other attractions, including the bridges.
 They are a great way to get to tourist destinations and other waterfront towns around the bay.

 The location where the bay cruise ferries pick up in San Francisco Fisherman's Wharf